Rodriguez-Capcha-CS197/Rodriguez-Capcha-CS197-M2/cs195-ska-projects/learning/week1_koopman_theory.md

 An observable is just any function $g(x)$ that measures something about the state.

 If you pick the right set of observables, the dynamics become linear in observable space:

 $$
 g(x_{t+1}) = K g(x_t)
 $$

-where K is a matrix called the Koopman operator.
+where $K$ is a matrix called the Koopman operator.
 This is exact (not an approximation) if you use infinitely many observables.
 In practice we use a finite set and get a good approximation.

 Why does this help?
 Because linear dynamics are easy.
-If you know K, you can predict the state at any future time by matrix multiplication:
+If you know $K$, you can predict the state at any future time by matrix multiplication:
+$$
 g(x_{t+n}) = K^n g(x_t)
+$$

 No need to simulate step by step.

-3. From Dynamical Systems to Attention
+## 3. From Dynamical Systems to Attention

 Now think of the token sequence in a language model as a dynamical system.
-The "state" at position t is the residual stream h_t (the hidden representation at that position).
+The "state" at position $t$ is the residual stream $h_t$ (the hidden representation at that position).
 The "dynamics" are whatever transformation moves information from one position to the next.

 In this framing:
     - The "observables" are learned projections of the residual stream (analogous to keys in attention)
-    - The Koopman operator K captures how information flows across positions
+    - The Koopman operator $K$ captures how information flows across positions
-    - "Querying" the operator is like doing attention: you project your query into observable space, apply K, and read out values
+    - "Querying" the operator is like doing attention: you project your query into observable space, apply $K$, and read out values

-The key insight: once K is estimated, applying it to a query is O(r^2) where r is the rank of the observable space.
-This doesn't depend on T at all.
-You pay O(T) once to estimate K from the sequence, then every query is O(r^2) regardless of how long the context was.
+**The key insight:** once $K$ is estimated, applying it to a query is $O(r^2)$ where $r$ is the rank of the observable space.
+This doesn't depend on $T$ at all.
+You pay $O(T)$ once to estimate $K$ from the sequence, then every query is $O(r^2)$ regardless of how long the context was.

-4. How SKA Estimates the Operator
+## 4. How SKA Estimates the Operator

-Given a sequence of hidden states h_1, ..., h_T, SKA does the following:
+Given a sequence of hidden states $h_1, \dots, h_T$, SKA does the following:

-Step 1: Project into observable space.
+**Step 1:** Project into observable space.

+$$
     z_t = W_key h_t       (key projection, d_model -> r)
     v_t = W_val h_t       (value projection, d_model -> P)
+$$

 Step 2: Build the Gram matrix (sufficient statistics).
     G = sum_t z_t z_t^T   (r x r matrix, measures "how much data we have")